-AIK was created in Spring 2007 by Professor Hank Dietz, who has built many compilers, assemblers, and language tools before.
-In fact, AIK is constructed using a tool set he helped create many years ago - PCCTS, ANTLR version 1.33MR33.
-However, the motivation and many of the functionality concepts came from Professor Bill Dieter.
-In Spring 2007, Bill was for the first time teaching the EE480 Advanced Computer Architecture course at the University of Kentucky.
+The motivation and many of the functionality concepts for AIK came from Professor Bill Dieter.
+In Spring 2007, Bill was for the first time teaching the EE480 Advanced Computer Architecture course in the Department of Electrical and Computer Engineering at the University of Kentucky.
 He wanted to have the undergraduate students design their own assembly language and instruction set encoding.
 However, he also wanted the students to be able to write and run significant assembly language programs on FPGA hardware or FPGA simulation software.